- Materials, Components and Production

-Three concepts or expert drafts (ideally one in each of the target application areas: satellites, payloads, and launcher) will be chosen by the competition’s jury.
+Three concepts or expert drafts will be chosen by the competition’s jury.
 The teams behind them will then be invited to apply for funding through the National Programme for Space and Innovation, one of the innovation and knowledge transfer projects run by the German Federal Ministry of Economic Affairs and Energy (BMWi).

 - Verifiable applications involving individual or joint proposals are eligible for funding from Germany’s national space and innovation programme